 What Should Happen Instead

-If I could wave a magic want and change the system, every defendant offered a plea deal would receive two things:
+If I could wave a magic wand and change the system, every defendant offered a plea deal would receive two things:

 This information exists.
 It’s public.
 It’s comprehensive.
 What’s missing is the will to make sure people actually see it before their rights are waived.